Company Detail

 • Support Worker

-What makes Community Integrated Care a great place to work: Are you lo...
+What makes Community Integrated Care a great place to work: Are you an...
 Read More

-Need adjustments during the process?
-Just email [email protected].
-We’re proud to be an Equal Opportunities and Disability Confident employer.
-Good luck—we can’t wait to meet you!
-Naturally it is important too that you share our company values - We Include; We Deliver; We Aspire; We Respect; We Enable, which are at the heart of everything we do and ensure that we deliver high quality, consistent care and support.
-People's values are important to use, so we look for people with:
+You will also have experience working with people supported who present behaviours that require intensive support planning to ensure their safety and quality of life at all times.
+Keyboard ShortcutsF9 - Move focus from the edit area to the Footer ToolbarF10 - Move focus from the edit area to the first toolbar buttonShift + TAB - Move focus from the edit area to the last toolbar button Your values: Naturally it is important that you share our company values - We Include; We Deliver; We Aspire; We Respect; We Enable, which are at the heart of everything we do and ensure that we deliver high quality, consistent care and support.
+People's values are important to us, so we look for people with: - Patience

 - Empathy, compassion and sensitivity to others